raspberrypilearning/ambient-art/en/step_3.md

 --- /task ---

+### Setup the function for your animation

+--- task ---

+Find the comment `# Animation based on the colour sensor`.

+Enter code to setup your animation function.
+Think of a sensible name to represent your animation.

+--- code ---
+---
+language: python
+filename: main.py
+line_numbers: false
+line_number_start: 1
+line_highlights: 2
+---
+# Animation based on the colour sensor
+def fruit_fall():
+--- /code ---

+--- /task ---

 ### Frame 1

 --- task ---

-Copy the design for your first frame into the tool below.
+Copy the design for your first frame into the tool below by clicking on the colour in the colour palette and then on the square you want to colour.

 **Tip:** Make sure you colour all the squares, even if they are 'white' in your design.